thebaconfate/Security-in-computing--insecure-chat-server/API.md

 ### 'join_channel'

     {id: roomId}
    Let's the current user join a certain channel.
 Will send an '*update_room*' message to the client.

 ### 'leave_channel'

     {id: roomId}
    Let's the current user leave a certain channel.
 Will send an '*remove_room*' message to the client.

 ### 'add_user_to_channel'

     {user: userId, channel: roomId}
    Let's a specific user join a certain channel.
 Will send an '*update_room*' message to the added user.

 ## Client messages

 This section describes messages that can be received by a client.

 ### 'login'

     {users: [{username: string, active:boolean}], rooms; [{id: roomId, name: string, ...}], publicChannels: [..roomList..]}
 Received after performing a valid join.
 Contains information on users, joined rooms and public channels in the system.

-### 'new message'
+### 'receivind a new message'

     {username: string, message: string, room: roomId, time: time, direct: boolean}

    Received when another user posts a message in a room containing the current user.

 ### 'user_state_change'